Inquiry into Russia probe carries political consequences

 Over the course of months, Durham has conducted interviews and spoken with government figures in the U.S. and abroad, traveling last year with Barr to meet Italian government officials.
 In a pattern with unmistakable echoes of special counsel Robert Mueller’s Russia investigation, current and former officials have lined up a who’s who of Washington attorneys to navigate them through the probe.

-Though the work continues, it is unclear how much it has been affected by the coronavirus pandemic, which has restricted travel and complicated access to some government buildings.
+Though the work continues, it is unclear how much it has been affected by the coronavirus pandemic, which has restricted travel and complicated access to some government buildings in the Washington area.

 WHAT HAS DURHAM SAID ABOUT THE INVESTIGATION?

 Not much.
-But his one public statement — coming hours after Inspector General Michael Horowitz issued a report saying the Russia investigation was opened for a legitimate basis — was telling.
+But his main public statement — coming just after Inspector General Michael Horowitz issued a report saying the Russia investigation had been opened for a legitimate basis — was telling.

 In the statement, released through the Justice Department, Durham said he disagreed with the inspector general about the investigation being properly predicated.
-Horowitz later acknowledged that Durham had disagreed with him that there was a sufficient basis to open a full investigation, which gives the FBI more intrusive tools than a preliminary one.
+Horowitz has acknowledged that Durham disputed that there was a sufficient basis to open a full investigation, which gives the FBI more intrusive tools than a preliminary one.

 Barr has been public that the investigation is now criminal in nature while Trump and his allies, inside and outside the White House, frequently attack by name former officials who they see as deserving targets of Durham’s scrutiny.

-On Tuesday, White House spokeswoman Kayleigh McEnany lambasted former CIA Director John Brennan, claiming he had falsely stated that a dossier of opposition information about Trump’s ties to Russia was the “impetus” for the Russian investigation.
-That is incorrect — the investigation had been started without the dossier.
+On Tuesday, White House spokeswoman Kayleigh McEnany lambasted former CIA Director John Brennan, claiming he had shaded the truth by saying a dossier of information about Trump’s ties to Russia played no part in the opening of the investigation.
+In fact, the investigation was started without the dossier.

 HOW MIGHT TRUMP USE THE DURHAM INVESTIGATION?

-Trump and his supporters hope the investigation will uncover misconduct and support the president’s claims that the FBI’s Russia investigation was a “witch hunt.”
-Even after the Justice Department’s inspector general released a comprehensive report on the origins of the Russia investigation, Trump insisted Americans should be more interested in Durham’s probe.
+Trump and his supporters hope the investigation will uncover misconduct and support the president’s claims that the Russia investigation was a “witch hunt.”
+Even after Horowitz released a comprehensive report on the origins of the investigation, Trump insisted Americans should be more interested in Durham’s probe.

-Trump is likely to seize on any modicum of questionable activity during the FBI’s counterintelligence probe, which morphed into special counsel Robert Mueller’s Russia investigation.
-Mueller concluded that the Russian government interfered in the 2016 election to help Trump, but his investigation didn’t find sufficient evidence to establish a criminal conspiracy between Trump’s campaign and Russia.
+Trump is likely to seize on any modicum of questionable activity during the counterintelligence probe, which morphed into Mueller’s investigation.
+Mueller concluded that the Russian government interfered in the election, but his investigation didn’t find sufficient evidence to establish a criminal conspiracy between Trump’s campaign and Russia.
 Mueller also examined multiple possible instances of obstruction of justice and pointedly said he could not exonerate the president.

 HOW WILL THE INVESTIGATION END?